ctphoenix/Python-Course-Material/chapter1.md

 In this five-part exercise, we will count the frequency of each letter in a given string.

 *** =instructions
 - Abraham Lincoln was a president during the American Civil War.
 His famous 1863 Gettysburg Address has been stored as `address`, and the `counter` function defined in part **1c** has been loaded.
-Use these to count the number of letters in this address, and save this as `address_count`.
+Use these to return a dictionary consisting of the count of each letter in this address, and save this as `address_count`.
 - Print `address_count`.

 *** =hint
--  Can you use `counter` to do count the frequency of each letter?
+-  Can you use `counter` to return the frequency of each letter?

 *** =pre_exercise_code
 ```{python}